kuehne-trustable-de/ca3sCore/src/main/resources/help/helpAdmin_en.md

 An approval is quite common for web based requests, deactivate it only e.g. for testing environments, where an authorization is not required.
 On the other hand it is unusual to request an approval for auto-enrollment protocols like ACME and SCEP.

+#### <a id="pipeline.pipeline.issuesSecondFactorClientCert"></a> Pipeline producing client certificates

+Using the option 'client certificate' for second factor authentication requires a pipeline for producing the certificate.
+This option can be selected at one pipeline, only.

 #### <a id="pipeline.type"></a> Request type

 Select a mode of certificate request.
 Depending on the request type the set of optional and required settings for the pipeline will vary.
 The different types are